Where Are You Christmas?

-"Where Are You Christmas?" is a song written by Mariah Carey, James Horner and Will Jennings for the movie How the Grinch Stole Christmas in 2000.
+"Where Are You Christmas?" is a song written by Mariah Carey, James Horner, and Will Jennings for the 2000 film How the Grinch Stole Christmas.
 In the film, it is first sung by Taylor Momsen, who played Cindy Lou Who under the title, "Christmas, Why Can't I Find You?".

 Mariah Carey wrote a full-length pop version of the song with additional lyrics for the film's soundtrack.
 The song was originally recorded by Carey, but because of a legal case with her ex-husband Tommy Mottola, it could not be released, so it was re-recorded and released by Faith Hill.
 A CD single of Hill's rendition was released December 11, 2000.
 A video was released featuring Hill singing from the Grinch's mountaintop home, interspersed with clips from the film and a cameo appearance by Momsen as Cindy Lou Who.

 Composition

 "Where Are You Christmas?" is a power ballad written by James Horner and Will Jennings, with additional lyrics provided by Mariah Carey.
 The song is composed in the key of B major and set to a slow tempo of 56 BPM.
 Hill's vocals range almost two octaves, from F_{3} to E_{5}.

 In a 2021 interview with Harper's Bazaar, Carey stated that she thought "up the song's bridge, which transforms melancholy into triumph, in the car en route to work with" Horner.